 3. Know your stove.
 In my kitchen, I start with the pan on medium high heat, but need to turn it down to about medium as items cook.
 If anything starts to char too fast, turn down the heat.

 4. Ventilation is important.
-I need to keep my cooktop fan on high when grilling, but it will depend on your specific kitchen setup.Print
+I need to keep my cooktop fan on high when grilling, but it will depend on your specific kitchen setup.Print this recipe

 If using wooden skewers, soak for 30 minutes to 1 hour before threading.